 20. Guadalupe Mountains National Park

-Guadalupe Mountains National Park is a fascinating place as it is the largest park in the world that hosts the most amount of Permian reef fossils.
+Guadalupe Mountains National Park is also one of Texas’ biggest draws as it is the largest park in the world that hosts the most amount of Permian reef fossils.
 It is also home to some of the highest peaks in Texas.
-The park is extremely biodiverse, being home to thousands of species of flora and fauna, and it is the perfect getaway for nature lovers.
+The park is extremely biodiverse, being home to thousands of species of flora and fauna, and it is the perfect getaway for nature lovers and outdoor enthusiasts.
 Walk the trails in the park and see the plants and animals up close and personal or camp in the vast canyons and backpack through the mountains then stargaze at night.

 Guadalupe Mountains National Park